7 Best Practices in Post-Acquisition Finance Integration

 Integration costs are non-GAAP expenses that are “adjusted out of earnings,” and therefore impact EBITDA reported on the 10-K to the Securities & Exchange Commission (SEC).

-The Finance Integration Lead should act as the police, to ensure only appropriate costs are charged to integration cost.
+The Finance Integration Lead should act as the police to ensure that only appropriate costs are charged to integration costs.
 Educating the Integration Team at the onset of the project is important to ensure the team understands and complies with the types of costs that can be charged appropriately to integration.

-Saying “no” to Integration Team members who push back and try to classify departmental expense to integration cost should be considered part of the job.
+Saying “no” to Integration Team members who push back and try to classify departmental expenses to integration costs should be considered part of the job.

 In my experience, a clearly defined scope of work is the one key predictor of project success.
 Defining scope, getting “buy in” from the team and executive committee, and establishing metrics against which to measure success is imperative.